kubernetes-sigs/cluster-api/docs/proposals/20210210-insulate-users-from-kubeadm-API-changes.md

 KubeadmConfig/KubeadmControlPlane specs are supported(1) by all the Kubernetes/kubeadm version
 in the support range.

-This would allow to separate what users fill in in the KubeadmConfig/KubeadmControlPlane from which kubeadm API version Cluster API end up using in the bootstrap data.
+This would allow to separate what users fill in the KubeadmConfig/KubeadmControlPlane from which kubeadm API version Cluster API end up using in the bootstrap data.

 (1) Supported in this context means that the serialization format of the types is the same,